GreatCowBASIC/Help/output/md/setup_an_avrisp_mkii_or_usbtinyisp_for_attiny10_chip_under_windows.md

 -   Connect the USB cable from the AVRISP MKII to your PC.
 -   Open Zadig and from the menu select Options / List All Devices.
 -   From the device list select AVRISP MKII.
--   Select the target driver libusbK and click (Install / Replace Driver) button.
+-   Select the target driver libusbK and click the (Install / Replace Driver) button.

 </div>